Red Owl (retail chain)

 Red Owl was a grocery store chain in the United States, headquartered in Hopkins, Minnesota.
 Founded in 1922, it was initially owned and operated by a private investment firm affiliated with General Mills, and purchased in 1968 by Gamble-Skogmo.

 History

 Red Owl started as a coal company in the 1920s.

-It opened its first store in Rochester, Minnesota.
+It opened its first store at 310 Broadway Avenue on Saturday May 20th, 1922 in Rochester, Minnesota.
 Eventually there were stores throughout the Upper Midwest, with one having opened in Bismarck, North Dakota, in 1927.
 The chain briefly expanded into the Chicago area starting in late 1959, but in 1963 sold its Chicago area operations to National Tea Company.
 In 1980, Gamble-Skogmo was acquired by Wickes Corporation, which sold the chain to three executives of the chain in January 1986.
 At that time, the company operated 441 stores in Michigan, Wisconsin, Minnesota, Iowa, and North and South Dakota.

 In December 1988, the rights to the Red Owl name were obtained by grocery wholesaler Supervalu Inc., along with its warehouse and distribution operations.
 Supervalu phased out the Red Owl name.

 Red Owl operated radio stations KRSI, WEBC and WNAX in the 1960s.